alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-This runs immediately, in list order.
-If a request throws, later items do not run unless the loop handles that explicitly, and delays, retries, pacing, or error handling would be written directly in that loop.
-That is useful because the programmer has direct control, but it is less composable because the execution policy is fused into that block of procedural code.
-If another caller wants a different policy, it needs a different loop or helper.
+This loop owns the policy explicitly: it runs immediately, in list order, and stops on an exception unless the loop handles that case.
+Delays, retries, and error handling go directly in the loop.
+That direct control is useful, but it is less composable because the traversal policy is fused into the loop.
+A different caller with a different policy needs a different loop or helper.

-With the `foreach`, you are responsible for both the effectful step and the traversal policy.
-With `Map`, the type providing `Map` is responsible for traversal policy instead.
-If the function still returns a plain `decimal`, that policy becomes the execution policy for the effect.
+With `Map`, the type providing `Map` owns the traversal policy instead. `List.Map` may run once per element, `Maybe.Map` zero or one time, `Result.Map` only on the success path, and `IO.Map` later when an `IO` runs.
+For pure functions those differences mostly change work.
+For effects like API calls, printing, or sending email, they change what happens in the outside world.

 The method still looks like an ordinary function returning `decimal`, but invoking it sends a request and observes external state not fully described by its arguments.
 A later call may observe a new price, consume quota, fail transiently, or be throttled.
-Replacing `FetchCurrentPrice(remotePriceApi, productId)` with a returned `decimal` therefore hides the fact that the request already happened, so substitution is no longer harmless in the same way and the invocation rule of the type providing `Map` matters.

-These types all provide a map-shaped operation, but `Map` does not imply one execution strategy. `List.Map` runs immediately for each element, `Maybe<T>.Map` runs zero or one time, `Result<TSuccess, TError>.Map` runs only on the success path, and this article's `IO<T>.Map` defers execution until the resulting `IO` runs.
-For pure functions those policies mostly change work; for effectful ones they change which effects occur.

-That is why `IO<T>` helps: the problem is not that procedural control is impossible, but that with a plain effectful function the policy is either baked into manual control flow or inherited from whatever is invoking it. `IO<T>` represents the operation as a pure, first-class suspended computation that can be composed before any effect happens.
+Replacing `FetchCurrentPrice(remotePriceApi, productId)` with a returned `decimal` therefore hides the fact that the request already happened. `IO<T>` instead returns a pure, first-class suspended computation that can be composed before any effect happens.

 ## From an immediate result to a suspended computation

 The effectful price lookup is still a function we want to compose with other steps.
-The problem is that a function returning `decimal` can produce that value only after sending the request, so by the time a larger program receives the result the effect has already happened. `IO<T>` is a value representing a computation that may perform effects and eventually return a `T` when run.
-That makes `IO<T>` a pure, first-class value the program can assign, store, pass around, combine, and keep building on before any request happens.
-Returning `IO<decimal>` keeps the work suspended long enough to compose first and run later.
+But `(IRemotePriceApi, string) -> decimal` means the request has already run by the time any larger program receives the value. `IO<T>` is a value representing a computation that may perform effects and eventually return a `T` when run.
+Returning `IO<decimal>` keeps construction separate from execution with `Run()`.

 So the signature changes: